Moire driven edge reconstruction in Fractional quantum anomalous Hall states

 The theoretical description of strongly correlated moir\'{e} materials is complicated by the presence of extremely large moir\'{e} supercells, which introduce a vast number of electronic degrees of freedom.
 This complexity makes fully microscopic many-body approaches computationally prohibitive, motivating the search for simplified low-energy effective theories that retain the essential interaction driven physics.
 One fruitful approach is provided by network and coupled-wire descriptions, in which a two dimensional system is viewed as an array of interacting one dimensional channels.
+Experimental observations of highly anisotropic transport in moir\'{e} materials further indicates the presence of arrays of one-dimensional channels and quantum-network structures ~\cite{wang2022one}.
 Within this framework, electron-electron interactions are naturally incorporated through Luttinger liquid theory, and correlated phases emerge from interwire scattering processes~\cite{kane2002fractional,teo2011luttinger}.
-More broadly, coupled-wire and network models have provided a powerful lattice realization of quantum Hall physics~\cite{wu2019coupled,wang2022one,fujimoto2022perfect}, successfully capturing integer Chern insulators and their associated edge modes in moir\'{e} systems~\cite{hsu2023general}, supported by anisotropic transport in moir\'{e} transition metal dichalcogenide (TMD) systems~\cite{wang2022one}.
+In this context, coupled-wire and network models have provided a powerful lattice realization of quantum Hall physics~\cite{wu2019coupled,wang2022one,fujimoto2022perfect}, successfully capturing integer Chern insulators and their associated edge modes in moir\'{e} systems~\cite{hsu2023general}.

 Whether this correspondence can be generalized to FQAH/fractional Chern insulators (FCI) remains open.
 In particular, embedding fractional edge theories into lattice realizations modifies the momentum constraints inherent to the coupled-wire construction, allowing umklapp processes and inter-edge tunneling channels that are forbidden when the momentum scale is set by a real magnetic field.
 From this perspective, a central question is how such lattice-enabled umklapp processes affect the structure and stability of interacting fractional edge modes.